HTGenomeAnalysisUnit/Useful_tips/GWAS_on_RAP_using_Regenie.md

 ```

 #### Create command to execute:
 We are first creating a file listing all plink files (split by chromosome) to merge.
-Symbolic links are used to bypass the original path where the fileare stored, which contains space characters and causes plink to fail (symbolic links are located in folder simply to make things more tidy).
-Then we create a file listing all samples id to extract from our newly merged plink files
+Symbolic links are used to bypass the original path where the file are stored, which contains space characters and causes plink to fail (symbolic links are located in folder simply to make things more tidy).
+Then we create a file listing all samples id to extract from our newly merged plink files - this last step is not necessary for the analysis sake, but only to generate smaller output files
 ```bash
 run_plink_merge="mkdir temp;
   cd temp;